N. Bhaskara Rao

-Nadendla Bhaskara Rao (born 23 June 1935) is an Indian politician who served as the 11th Chief minister of Andhra Pradesh for a brief period in 1984.
-His son Nadendla Manohar is the an MLA from Tenali and a current minister in the Chandrababu Naidu ministry, Government of Andhra Pradesh.
+Nadendla Bhaskara Rao (23 June 1935 – 22 April 2026) was an Indian politician who served as the 11th Chief minister of Andhra Pradesh for a brief period in 1984.
+His son Nadendla Manohar is the MLA from Tenali and a current minister in the Chandrababu Naidu ministry, Government of Andhra Pradesh.

 Early life

+Rao was born on 25 June 1935.
 A lawyer by profession, he graduated from Osmania University, Hyderabad, he entered the AP state assembly in 1978.
 He served as a Minister of state in Chenna Reddy's cabinet.

 Career

 Bhaskar Rao entered the Andhra Pradesh Legislative Assembly in 1978 and became a minister in Chenna Reddy's cabinet.
 He was one of the senior leaders who played a key role in the formation of Telugu Desam party in 1982.
 He was considered as co-founder of TDP and as the mentor of NT Rama Rao, who came to power and became the Chief Minister of the United Andhra Pradesh after TDP won assembly elections in 1983.
 Rao joined NTR cabinet as finance minister.

 In August 1984, after one and a half years of the TDP's rule, Rao along with his supporters pulled a coup on the NTR government in August 1984 with the support of Congress (I) and a group within TDP when NTR was away in the US for treatment.

 After his return from US, NTR started a nation wide 'save the democracy' protest that was supported by seventeen opposition parties.
 NTR wore black clothes, launched a statewide yathra, in the name of dharma yuddham.
 The central government, recalled the governor and reinstalled NTR as CM after Bhaskar Rao resigned.
 It was only instance in political history of India when a dismissed CM was reinstated.
 Later, Bhaskar Rao was expelled from TDP.
 Later, Bhaskara Rao joined Congress (I) along with his close supporter Amukurajah Rao.